Skip to Content

 Stuffed Artichoke Bottoms on a Plate with rice and peas

-These stuffed artichoke bottoms are an Israeli favorite and are often served at Israeli catered events.
+These stuffed artichoke bottoms are a favorite in Israeli and are often served at Israeli catered events.

 Prep Time 20 minutes